harryhanYuhao/guide_for_self_studying_programming/src/let_there_be_linux/linux_on_command_line/common_commands.md

 - `whereis`: find where does the command locate
 - `ps`: get pid of process
 - `kill`: kill a process with pid

+## More commands

+There are many more shell commands, and we can not list everyone here.

+To learn more, `man` pages and chatgpt are your friends.